 We recommend the following tips to get your property into tiptop condition.
 First impressions are critical as nine out of ten prospective buyers make up their minds within five minutes of entering the property.

 Remember to view it through the eyes of a potential buyer.
 Does it look: Cozy or Cluttered?
 Stuffy or Airy?
 Soulless and stark?

 Consider the 'kerb appeal'; you don't want to put buyers off before they've even set foot inside.
 Does the front door need a lick of paint?
 Do you need a new doormat?

 Make sure the entrance hall feels warm and inviting.
 Define the rooms and declutter.
 Consider hanging a mirror or two to give the illusion of space.

-A kitchen is the biggest selling point, so make sure you make it looks its best.
-Clear the worktops and avoid cooking strong smelling food before a viewing, brew fresh coffee and bake bread instead.
+A kitchen is the most significant selling point, so make sure it looks its best.
+Clear the worktops and avoid cooking strong-smelling food before a viewing; brew fresh coffee and bake bread instead.

-If you have furry friends, it is advisable that they are not around while people are viewing your home.
+If you have furry friends, they shouldn't be around while people are viewing your home.

 If you've got kids, bribe them to sit quietly colouring at the kitchen table and clear away their toys.
 Even better still, arrange an away play date.